Introduction -forming a limited company

 Officials of the company

 Each trade/industry has a unique SIC code to identify what a business does.
-Furthermore, section J of the SIC code list is likely to be of most interest to contractors.
-Please have a read of my other write up.
-This article explains the SIC code with Companies House in more detail.
+Furthermore, section J of the SIC code list is likely to interest contractors the most.
+Please read our other article, which explains the SIC code with Companies House in more detail.

-- Who are the shareholders
+- Who the shareholders will be.

-- How many shares each person will hold
+- How many shares each person will hold.

-It is also possible to set up different classes of shares in your company.
+Please note that it is also possible to set up different classes of shares in your company.

 Most contractors who set up their own company either:

-- make themselves the sole shareholder; or
+- Make themselves the sole shareholder; or

-- make themselves and their spouse the shareholders.
-You could also decide to pay your spouse a salary if they do some work for your company e.g. admin type tasks
+- Make themselves and their spouse the shareholders.
+You could also decide to pay your spouse a salary if they do some work for your company, e.g., admin-type tasks.

-Registers and official documents
+Forming a limited company -registers and official documents

-As part of forming a UK company, all companies in the UK must also now keep a record of all ‘People of Significant Control’ (PSC).
+As part of forming a limited company, all companies in the UK must also now keep a record of all ‘People with Significant Control’ (PSC).

 Articles of Association

 In the UK, all companies have a set of Articles.
 These, in turn, act as a rule book.
-The Articles will govern all aspects when you run your company.
+The Articles will govern all aspects when you run your own company.

-You can elect to use ‘model articles’ (this is a generic document), and this should suffice in most cases.
+You can elect to use ‘model articles’ (this is a generic document), which should suffice in most cases.

 When you set up your company, you may decide to create your own set of articles.
-If you do opt to do this, you cannot set up your company online.
+If you opt to do this, you cannot set up your company online.
 Instead, you must use the postal method here (Form IN01).

 Memorandum of Association